sagemath/sagewiki_to_gh-2022-10-10/days103.md

 == The event ==

-The event will be workshop style and most of the schedule will be decided by the participants as needed.
+The event will be workshop style.

 We will start the week by some introduction presentations and tutorials especially targeted at those who don't know much Sage.
-Then each participant will have an occasion to present their mathematical and / or Sage project to the group.
-Most of week will be dedicated to coding either individually or in groups.
-We will plan other presentations and tutorials depending on the needs and wishes of the participants.
+Then each project leader will present their mathematical and / or Sage project to the group.
+After that we will split into groups and work together on our projects.
+Groups can then share what they've accomplished and their next goals at the end of each day.

 == Application ==